 Our original 'Observations Report' (dated 20 September 2019) noted that the Assessment did not include an annual assessment of the budget available to the GMCA to fund the Proposed Franchising Scheme.
-Instead, this information (up to the end of the transition period) was provided in a separate report to GMCA.
+Instead, this information (up to the end of the transition period) was provided in a separate

+Grant Thomton UK LLP 2 Have your say on the impact of Covid-19 on our proposals for the future of your buses report to GMCA.
 The Covid Impact Report confirms that each component of the original funding agreement that was approved by GMCA has been reviewed, and that these sources remain available.